 Every year, around the time of May, a special motoring industry event is held for the UK’s elite motoring journalists, these pencil pushers are some of the brightest wordsmith’s around.
 I still have to ask myself, what the hell am I doing amongst them on this day?

-Any way the event is called the SMMT Test day, a day like no other on the motoring industry calendar, one event I actually enjoy attending.
-Imagine going to a Motorshow and being able to drive any of the cars on exhibit, then perhaps you get just a brief taste of what this day is all about.
+Anyway, the event is called the SMMT Test Day, a day like no other on the motoring industry calendar, one event I actually enjoy attending.
+Imagine going to a Motorshow and being able to drive any of the cars on exhibit, perhaps you get just a brief taste of what this day is all about.

-Its about being given full access to the secretive test facility, Millbrook, in Bedford England.
-Millbrook is used by major auto manufactures to test yet unseen cars in complete isolation, its with some irony then that this picturesque location is opened up to the ever prying eyes of motoring hacks.
+It’s about being given full access to the secretive test facility, Millbrook, in Bedford England.
+Millbrook is used by major auto manufacturers to test yet unseen cars in complete isolation, it’s with some irony then that this picturesque location is opened up to the ever-prying eyes of motoring hacks.
 The lunatics are running the asylum, for at least one day.

-Of course this Shropshire based journalist, who appeared to have a hair style from 1975 and fashion sense from 1982 wasn’t sorry at all, like you’re not sorry when you see road kill or when you turn the channel over when I’m a Celebrity is on TV.
+Of course this Shropshire-based journalist, who appeared to have a hair style from 1975 and fashion sense from 1982 wasn’t sorry at all like you’re not sorry when you see road kill or when you decide not to watch I’m a Celebrity is on TV.
 Bloody freeloading journalists.